APape95/APape95/README.md

 # Hi, I'm Amy 👋
 *(She/Her)*

-I’m a Data Analyst specialising in **SQL, Python, and Tableau**, currently working at Worldpay on operational MI and regulatory reporting.
-My focus is on building data solutions that improve decision-making, optimise workflows, and make insights accessible across all levels of an organisation.
+I’m a Data Analyst specialising in AML, KYC/CDD and risk MI within financial services.
+Skilled in **SQL and Python** with experience building automated reporting frameworks, improving data quality and supporting regulatory reporting for large-scale pKYC transformation programmes.
+Strong background in risk analytics, data governance and stakeholder reporting across operations, compliance and senior leadership.

 This GitHub is where I share projects that showcase:
 - **SQL**: advanced queries, optimisation, and data modelling